Loggerhead: Best Speakeasy in Kyiv

 Best speakeasy in Kyiv: the 1920s returns to Ukraine in a speakeasy worthy of a top hat!

-If you haven’t been to Loggerhead you’re really missing out on one of most interesting places in Kyiv!
+If you haven’t been to Loggerhead you’re really missing out on one of the most interesting places in Kyiv!
 It’s a “speakeasy” located downtown, near Arena City.
-It’s arguably the best little bar in town fielding an old 1920s style ambiance with live jazz on Friday and Saturday nights.
+It’s arguably the best little bar in town, fielding an old 1920s-style ambiance with live jazz on Friday and Saturday nights.
 I’ve been going there since at least late 2016, so it’s not exactly a new place, but since so few people know about it (at least from my circle of friends), I thought I’d share.

 Relax to Some Old School Jazz (Video)

 You can find Loggerhead at 1 Tarasa Shevchenko Blvd., Kyiv, Ukraine.

 Step 1 – find the “Porter Pub” near the green alley (picture)

 When trying to find Loggerhead, look for Porter Pub (a competing bar next door) right off Tarasa Shevchenko.
 Loggerhead is located in the adjacent alley and is completely unmarked.
 See the yellow awning in the picture – that’s the Porter Pub.
 You can’t see the name from the angle of the picture.
 Also, notice the green arch – that’s the alley you’ll go into.